brianchaan/dotfiles/README.md

 #### Configure Applications

+As each application opens,

-- Apply any Privacy settings needed for each application
+- Apply any Privacy settings asked for
-- Log in to each application as it opens
+- Log in

 1. iTerm2
     - Open iTerm2